 Stokes Tea and Coffee all began in 1892 when one fine gentleman, Mr Robert William Stokes, moved to our glorious city of Lincoln.
-Four generations, more than a century, and many a brew later, we’re still going strong.
+His passion for tea, coffee and the best customer service have meant that four generations, more than a century, and many a brew or two later, Stokes Tea & Coffee is still going strong.

 - CHAPTER 1

 - CHAPTER 3